 - Reading Comprehension: 12.0 grade equivalent or higher

 - Number Operations: 12.0 grade equivalent or higher

 - Problem Solving: 12.0 grade equivalent or higher

-After being accepted into the program but before the add/drop date students will be required to provide proof of the following certifications:
+After being accepted into the program but before the end of the add/drop period, students will be required to provide proof of the following certifications*:

-* All certificates must be valid for the term of the Program.
+* All certificates must be valid for the duration of the Program.
 Failure to provide proof may result in immediate dismissal from the program.

-- The program is affiliated with the following: Southern Alberta Institute of Technology; British Columbia Safety Authority; and Pan Global.
+- The program is affiliated with the following: Technical Safety BC and Pan Global.